Factory Class B RVs or a Custom Vansmith Conversion? A practical comparison

 Q: Can I stand up in a Class B camper?

-A: Yes—high-roof Sprinter and Transit builds usually provide 6'3"–6'5" of usable headroom.
-We recommend touring finished vans to confirm the feel of the space.
+A: Yes, high-roof Sprinter and Transit builds often provide 6'3"–6'5" of usable headroom.
+We suggest touring completed vans to confirm the feel of the space.

 -